archway-network/archway-docs/docs/rewards/rewards-reference.md

 ``archwayd query rewards pool`` - Query the undistributed rewards pool (ready for withdrawal) and the treasury pool funds

-``archwayd query rewards-records`` - Query rewards records stored for a given address (the address set in contract(s) metadata rewards_address field) with pagination
+``archwayd query rewards rewards-records`` - Query rewards records stored for a given address (the address set in contract(s) metadata rewards_address field) with pagination

 ## Transaction Commands